 Art and chemistry, what a combination!
 OK it is physics too!
 So,

 including the wonderful appreciative 'eye', lets called it art + science = manufactured beauty!

 Light filters are widely used at pop concerts and stage lighting in the theatre.

-What determines the colour of an object you are looking at without the screening effect of filters?
+More on what determines the colour of an object you observe without the screening effect of filters?

 The colour of an object depends on relative absorption, reflection and transmission of different wavelengths of visible light.

 Every colour is formed from a narrow band of wavelengths.

 All objects absorb, reflect or transmit particular and often different wavelengths of visible light.

 In the daytime you continually illuminated with white light, but every object has its own characteristic colour - very few objects are 'white'.